ashleymaeconard/TIMEOR/app/www/timeor_command_line_tutorial.md

           * `$ docker build -t timeor_env .`
   3. Follow instructions above from "3.
 Run TIMEOR via Docker"

+# Below are *several* of the TIMEOR scripts for users to use.

 Pre-processing
 =========

-Get raw .fastq time course RNA-seq
+Get raw .fastq tim-series RNA-seq
 ----------------------------------

 If you have your own time course RNA-seq data, go to step 4.